 - Restricted Stock.
 Restricted stock is an actual grant of shares of stock, but for a period of time (restricted period) the shares (1) can typically be repurchased by the enterprise for a set price, (2) are subject to forfeiture by the employee without payment upon the occurrence of certain events, such as when the employee’s services to the enterprise terminates prior to vesting in full, and (3) are subject to restrictions on transfer or resale.
 Because the employee will become a shareholder on the grant date, they will normally have the right to vote and receive dividends.

 - Profits Interests.
 Profits interests are awarded to key employees and service providers in exchange for their contribution of services to the enterprise (in lieu of being required to make a cash or other tangible capital investment).
 A profits interest is technically an ownership interest that gives the employee the right to a share of future profits and appreciation of the enterprise.

 - Other.
-Other equity-based forms of incentive compensation include restricted stock units, stock appreciation rights, phantom stock, and long-term cash incentive plans.
+Other equity-based forms of incentive compensation include stock appreciation rights, phantom stock, and long-term cash incentive plans.

-Its important to remember that equity compensation has tax implications for both the enterprise that issues compensation in this manner and the employee or service provider who receives it.
-Entire treatises have been written on this topic (or Tax Implications on Incentive Pay), so it’s important to connect with professions who understand these issues and can assist.
+Its important to remember that equity incentive compensation has tax implications for both the enterprise that issues compensation in this manner and the employee or service provider who receives it.
+Entire treatises have been written on this topic (Tax Implications on Incentive Pay), so it’s important to connect with professionals who understand these issues and can assist.